lxminarayn/d3js-flask-fullstack-app/README.md

 #### Following are the features of the backend API:

-- Uses Python Flask for implementing the API endpoint
+- Uses [Python Flask v2](https://flask.palletsprojects.com/en/2.0.x/quickstart/) for implementing the API endpoint
 - Enabled basic error handling by re-routing user to default endpoint , whenever any invalid endpoint is hit
-- Reads a mock JSON file from local server itself and sends that back as JSON response to UI
+- Reads a mock JSON file from local server itself and sends that back as JSON response to UI (To avoid saving any API keys in code/environment to access actual IMDB API)
 - Supports GET API call for now and shows a html page on hitting default '/' endpoint with documentation for API.